vickiebonnie/vickiebonnie/README.md

 INCO Academy Capstone Championship (2025)

 ---

-I love digging into data to solve real-world problems.
-In my latest project, I explored why people let their life insurance policies lapse and how companies can reduce it.
-I used **R** and a curious mind to turn patterns into actionable recommendations.

 Now, I’m ready to bring that same energy into a data analyst role and I’m open to opportunities worldwide 🌍